NinaTea/Zorro/README.md

 # How to use

 1. Clone this repository
-2. Maka directory with your circuits
+2. Make directory with your circuits
 3. Run this command

 ```code